Your Cart

 Lesson thumbnail

 Age-old art traditions and practices often pose many questions for modern learning.
-Before we begin the actual Phad painting, it is mandatory to understand the authentic processes of the art form.
+Spend some time understanding the process and ideology behind the art of Phad.

 2 mins